Award-winning songwriter with the voice of an angel, Lizzy Hoyt delivers music with soaring melodies rooted in Celtic and folk traditions.

 • Lizzy once had the opportunity to play a Guarnari violin.

 • Some of Lizzy’s favourite foods are blueberries, soft cheeses and chocolate.

 • Lizzy’s favourite movies include White Christmas, The Wizard of Oz, Fred Astaire and Ginger Rogers movies, The Sound of Music, Weekend at Bernie’s and The Princess Bride

-• Lizzy's favourite books include The Catcher in the Rye, Snow Falling on Cedars, Harry Potter and The Lord of the Rings.
+• Lizzy's favourite books include The Catcher in the Rye, Snow Falling on Cedars, No Great Mischief, Harry Potter and The Lord of the Rings.